 It is an unfortunate reality for millions of people.

 Budgeting is your best friend in this situation.
 Sometimes, there are things you can cut back on to save a few bucks – you can look for ways to save at the grocery store, downsize your house, or cut non-essentials like cable.
 But sometimes, you’ve cut everything there is to cut and still can’t make ends meet.

 Increase Your Income

 Increasing your income can help in situations like this.
 You can pick up a side hustle such as designing T-shirts, writing for Hubpages, or even online bookkeeping.

 There are tons of articles on different side hustles all over the internet – check out this post from I Like to Dabble and this one from Arrest Your Debt for some ideas.
 If you are serious about starting a side hustle and have no idea where to start, check out this course – Launch Your Side Hustle.
 It helps you through every step, from choosing the right hustle to dealing with taxes.

 Spending an extra $97 on a course when you are already hemorrhaging money seems like a terrible idea.
 But, an investment in yourself is always worthwhile.
 Read the review before diving in if you aren’t convinced.

 I’ve Stopped Hemorrhaging Money, but Now I’m in Debt up to my Eyeballs

-An unfortunate side effect to a few months of hemorrhaging money for whatever reason can be tons of debt.
-And then it becomes cyclical.
-You are now bleeding money to pay the credit card bills that stacked up due to the original issues.
+Due to the original issues, you are now bleeding money to pay the credit card bills that stacked up.
 Then, if something else pops up, you get into even more debt.
-It’s a vicious cycle of emergency, debt, repayment, more emergencies – and sometimes it feels like you can’t escape.
+It’s a vicious cycle of emergencies, debt, repayment, and crises that feels impossible to escape.